rcorre/dtiled/README.md

     return Tile(region);
   }

-  auto tiles = data.getLayer("ground") // grab the layer named ground
+  auto tiles = mapData
-    .data                              // iterate over the GIDs in that layer .map!(x => buildTile(x))           // build a Tile based on the GID .chunks(data.numCols)              // chunk into rows
+    .getLayer("ground")      // grab the layer named ground .data                    // iterate over the GIDs in that layer .map!(x => buildTile(x)) // build a Tile based on the GID .chunks(mapData.numCols) // chunk into rows
     .map!(x => x.array)      // create an array from each row
     .array;                  // create an array of all the row arrays

   // our map wraps the 2D tile array, also storing information about tile size. return OrthoMap!Tile(tiles, mapData.tileWidth, mapData.tileHeight);